 You can get transcripts of your court hearings by making a request to the court reporter who was present at your hearing.
 You can get that information by contacting the civil clerk's office.
 There will be a fee for the transcript; please ask the court reporter at the time you make your request.
 Please note that it can take several weeks to receive your transcript.

 |Old Solano Courthouse

 Fairfield, CA 94533

 8:00 a.m. to 3:00 p.m.
 Monday through Friday, excluding Court holidays.

 Documents are filed in the civil clerk's division located at 580 Texas Street, Fairfield, CA. To ensure timely receipt to the judge of any upcoming court documents, please file at least two days before any scheduled hearing.

 For more information about Unlawful Detainer cases click here.

 Civil Drop Box

-Between the hours of 7:30 a.m. to 8:00 a.m. and 2:00 p.m. to 5:00 p.m. you may drop your papers for filing into the drop box at the civil clerk's office at either the Hall of Justice in Fairfield or the Solano Justice Center in Vallejo.
+Between the hours of 7:30 a.m. to 8:00 a.m. and 3:00 p.m. to 5:00 p.m. you may drop your papers for filing into the drop box at the civil clerk's at the Old Solano Courthouse in Fairfield.
 Your papers will be file-stamped with the same date that they were placed into the drop box.
 If your filing requires a fee, please SECURELY attach a check ~DO NOT ATTACH CASH~ to your documents.
 If you want an endorsed-filed copy returned to you, include an extra copy of your documents and a self-addressed stamped envelope.

 Filing by Mail